I've recently written a book titled "Discover It: Your Invisible Power". Below is a free introduction to my book.

 Through extensive psychological study, I’ve devised Discover IT, a step-by-step program with the goal of helping you achieve a better understanding of yourself, in order to better yourself and your future.
 If you want it, you can reach your full potential and secure a fulfilling future for yourself.
-You just need to be willing to start a journey of self-discovery to re-invent and to transform your life.
+You just have to be willing to start a journey of self-discovery to re-invent and to transform your life.

 So What Exactly is IT